bradmasy/Handy_SetE/README.md

 ## General Info
 This browser based web application to ...

-Hoda Rashedi is changing this for Lab Demo. brad is changing this for demo
+brad has changed this for lab

 ## Technologies
 Technologies used for this project: